fleshel/kucoin-balance-tracker/README.md

 - requests
     - used to request balance from the KuCoin API

+-pymongo
+    - used to push data to a remote mongodb database

 you can install these with
-`pip install python_dotenv requests` if they have not been installed already.
+`pip install python_dotenv requests pymongo` if they have not been installed already.

 ### usage
 in order to run the application, simply enter `python3 main.py`